AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLayeredDeepPlayTimeMaximizationEnsembleModel.md

 -- Just getting our model parameters to save them

-TimeToLeavePredictionModelParameters = TimeToLeavePredictionModel:getModelParameters(true)
+local TimeToLeavePredictionModelParameters = TimeToLeavePredictionModel:getModelParameters()

-ProbabilityToLeavePredictionModelParameters = ProbabilityToLeavePredictionModel:getModelParameters(true)
+local ProbabilityToLeavePredictionModelParameters = ProbabilityToLeavePredictionModel:getModelParameters()

 -- We then need to get our Neural Network model from the "Play Time Maximization Model".
 If you only kept the quick setup and discarded the rest, don't worry!